 Is Global Investing Worth the Risk?

-Currency movements may also help enhance diversification, since they aren’t correlated with equity performance.
-Lower correlation with U.S. equities means that investors may have more even returns over time.
-According to Vanguard, currency movements also increased the volatility of non-U.S. equities by about 2.7% between 1970 and 2013 and the fund provider expects currency to continue to be a key diversifier in the future.
+Currency movements may also help enhance diversification since they aren’t correlated with equity performance.
+A lower correlation with U.S. equities means that investors may have more even returns over time.

 The Bottom Line

 Global investing has become increasingly necessary over time, but investors should carefully consider global investment risks.
 The good news is that there are many different tools available to measure these risks and ensure the right mix for any portfolio.
-Vanguard recommends allocating at least 20 percent of a portfolio to international investments or potentially more depending on market capitalization changes over time.
+Vanguard recommends investing about 40% of a portfolio's stock allocation in international stocks, and 30% of the portfolio's bond allocation to international bonds.
+For example, if a portfolio has 30% of its assets invested in stocks, 40% of 30% would equate to an international stock allocation equaling roughly 12% of the portfolio, and so on.